 Associate in Applied Science (A.A.S.)

-The Associate in Applied Science (A.A.S.) degree in Nursing offers a registered nurse (R.N.) course of study, utilizing a state-of-the-art nursing lab, audio-visual lab, and computer-assisted instruction.
-In addition to developing the skills necessary for nursing practice, students in the program receive a broad-based liberal arts education.
-After completing the course of study, students are qualified to take a national licensing exam to become registered nurses.
+The A.A.S. nursing degree program offers a registered nurse (R.N.) course of study, utilizing a state-of-the-art nursing lab, audio-visual lab, and computer-assisted instruction.
+In addition to developing the skills necessary for nursing practice, you will receive a broad-based liberal arts education while enrolled in the program.
+After completing the course of study, you will be qualified to take a national licensing exam necessary for becoming a registered nurse.
 The overall passing rate for FLCC nursing students is competitive with state and national averages.

 Student Learning Outcomes